BioinfoIPBLN/reanalyzerGSE/README.md

 # B) The GEO entry GSE118451, simultaneously processing 6 samples, highligthing the genes B4galt3 and Chd1, and predicting strandness from the transcript sequences
 reanalyzerGSE.pk.sh -i GSE118451 -r $PWD/test_data/GRCm39.primary_assembly.genome.fa -a $PWD/test_data/gencode.vM28.annotation.gtf -t $PWD/test_data/Mus_musculus.GRCm39.cdna.all.fa -o $PWD/test_data_out/test_data_2/ -p $cores -P 6 -g B4galt3,Chd1 -M 214748364800 2>&1 | tee -a $PWD/test_data_out/test_data_2.log
 ```
-These test runs will take ~X minutes and ~X minutes, respectively.
-The generation of the required indexes (i.e. for Salmon and STAR) will be done automatically if required (if not present beforehand in the subfolder 'indexes'), and take around ~X minutes.
+These test runs will take few minutes to complete.
+The generation of the required indexes (i.e. for Salmon and STAR) will be done automatically if required (if not present beforehand in the subfolder 'indexes', where they'll be also stored).

 Please go through the log files 'test_data_X.log' to get the details on the pipeline processing steps and final output.